hyprwm/hyprland-wiki/content/getting-started/_index.md

 > assuming something is not working or not available.

 > [!NOTE]
-> NVIDIA GPUs are often not usable out-of-the-box, follow the [Nvidia page](../nvidia) after installing
+> NVIDIA GPUs are often not usable out-of-the-box, follow the [NVIDIA page](../nvidia) after installing
 > Hyprland if you plan to use one.
 Blame NVIDIA for this.